JohnEarnest/Octo/docs/Manual.md

 		:byte Y
 	}

+XO-Chip programming often requires working with 16-bit pointers.
+If forward-referencing of labels is required, use `:pointer`.
+This directive assembles as two sequential bytes:

+	: label-a
+	...
+	:pointer label-a
+	:pointer label-b
+	...
+	: label-b

 For convenience and brevity, if `:byte` is immediately followed by `{` the expression is computed as with `:calc` and compiled as a byte, without defining an intermediate constant.
-The `:org` and `:call` directives can also accept a constant expression, truncated to a 16-bit or 12-bit address, respectively.
+The `:org`, `:pointer`, and `:call` directives can also accept a constant expression, truncated to a 16-bit or 12-bit address, as appropriate.

 Strings
 -------